Peppermint Essential Oil

-- Supports healthy circulation
+- Circulatory: supports healthy circulation

 - Peppermint oil should not be applied to the facial region or near the nose of infant or small children due to risk of spasm and respiratory arrest.

+- Avoid undiluted application to open wounds and sensitive skin.
 Peppermint is a potent essential oil and reactions range from mildly heating or cooling to burning.

-- Caution when using internally for individuals who have Gastroesophageal reflux disease (GERD).
+- Caution when using internally for individuals who have Gastroesophageal Reflux Disease (GERD).

-- Contraindications via all methods of application: Cardiac fibrillation and G6PD deficiency.
+- Contraindications via all methods of application: cardiac fibrillation and G6PD deficiency.

 - Arctander, Steffen.
 Perfume and Flavor Materials of Natural Origin.
 A Pathfinder Book Reprint Edition, 2017.